 2005-Pub.
-L. 109-9 inserted ", an action for infringement of the copyright of a work that has been preregistered under section 408(f) before the commence-
+L. 109-9 inserted ", an action for infringement of the copyright of a work that has been preregistered under section 408(f) before the commencement of the infringement and that has an effective date of registration not later than the earlier of 3 months after the first publication of the work or 1 month after the copyright owner has learned of the infringement," after "section 106A(a)" in introductory provisions.

 1990-Pub.
-L. 101-650 inserted "an action brought for a violation of the rights of the author under section 106A(a) or" after "other than" in introductory provisions.
+L. 101-650 inserted "an action brought for a violation of the rights of the author under section 106A(a) or" after "other than" in introductory provisions